Degree Fulfillment

 • Regular and satisfactory progress toward fulfilling the GS core requirements

 Students who have completed 90 or more cumulative points without a major on record will be placed on registration hold and may receive an academic warning.
-Additionally, students who wish to make any changes to their declared major and/or concentration must see their academic advisor.
+Additionally, students who wish to make any changes to their declared major and/or secondary program of study must consult with their academic advisor.

 Using the Online Major Declaration System